RoxanneSHS/IylosEET/readme.md

 style='font-size:12.0pt;font-family:"Times New Roman",serif'>A mod originally written by K'aeloree.<br>
 Iylos can join your party during your visit to Saradush only. <br>

- Mirdan is from Amkethran, a Desert City near the border of Tethyr.
+Iylos Mirdan is from Amkethran, a Desert City near the border of Tethyr.
 He is a very serious man at first glance, but a second shows that he has an ironic, slightly twisted sense of humour which does not exactly fit with ones general idea of a monk.
 He fights offensively and aggressively, seeking out the weakness of an opponent before taking them out as quickly and efficiently as possible, and possesses a somewhat sour disposition.

 He has never had a family, and was trained as a monk in the Monastery in Amkethran.
 He is totally devoted to the Monastery, and to a lesser extent Balthazar.